swimmio/property-listing-sandbox/.swm/live-snippets.6ukvv.sw.md

   src/index.html: 42d4d9a5b7ba74f5487cabbe47abf161d5ef097e
 ---

-When you use the “/snippet” command you embed real code from your repo into the Swimm Editor.

-## The benefits of Swimm Live snippets

-✅ Using parts of your code in your documents does most of the work for you.
-✅ Swimm auto-sync algorithm will take care of tracking the code in the document

-## 🏁Try it yourself!
+## What are live Snippets?

+Live snippets are pieces of code from your repository, embedded into your documents.

-## Example for a live snippet
+Example for a live snippet

 <br/>